claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Executive Coach
       - Speaker
   - bio: >-
-      Recognized as one of the 50 leading business thinkers in the world by Thinkers50, and a Top Influencer on Linkedin, Whitney Johnson is an expert on disruptive innovation and personal disruption; specifically, a framework which she codified in the critically-acclaimed book Disrupt
-      Yourself: Putting the Power of Disruptive Innovation to Work and builds upon in Build an A Team.
-She developed her proprietary framework and diagnostics after having co-founded the Disruptive Innovation Fund with Harvard Business School’s Clayton Christensen.
-This framework is complemented by a deep understanding of how executives, teams, and organizations create and destroy value, having spent nearly a decade as an Institutional Investor-ranked equity analyst on Wall Street.
-Whitney works with organizations of all sizes to optimize their human capital; helping them understand and utilize the Learning Curve, offering insight into how leaders must work together to leverage the talent and leadership of their company.
+      Whitney Johnson is one of the 50 leading business thinkers in the world (Thinkers50) and an expert on helping high growth organizations develop high growth individuals.
+As a former award-winning stock analyst on Wall Street and co-founder of the Disruptive Innovation Fund with Clayton Christensen, Whitney Johnson understands how stocks and people gain and maintain momentum.
+She has codified her frameworks for developing high growth individuals––the S Curve of Learning and Personal Disruption frameworks in the critically-acclaimed book _Disrupt Yourself_, and the award-winning _Build an “A” Team_ (Harvard Business Press, 2018), and is a frequent lecturer for Harvard Business Publishing’s Corporate Learning.
+In 2019, she was ranked #3 on the Global Gurus' Top 30 Organizational Culture Professionals.
+In 2017, she was selected from more than 16,000 candidates as a “Top 15 Coach” by Dr. Marshall Goldsmith.
+She is a LinkedIn Influencer with more than 1.6 million followers and was selected as a Top Voice of 2018.
+Whitney hosts the weekly Disrupt Yourself Podcast at whitneyjohnson.com.

-      ### Professional / Coaching Experience:
+      ### Coaching Experience

-      * Thinkers 50, Leading Business Thinker Globally

-      * Finalist for Top Thinker on Talent, Thinkers 50, 2015

-      * Host, Disrupt Yourself Podcast; guests include Susan Cain, author of bestseller Quiet, Patrick Pichette, former CFO of Google

       * Coach C-Suite executives across a variety of industries and companies, from start-ups to P&Ls of $10bn+